Originally Published: December 24, 2016

 Updated: December 28, 2019

-Answer: When I first got my hands on an XRF and started testing things for lead one of the very first things I tested was my favorite set of Chantal mugs.
-I actually had a whole set of these mugs in different colors & I had purchased them to go with my favorite Chantal tea-kettle.
-I was really upset and surprised that these mugs that I had purchased new at a reputable store in 2003 (made by a reputable company no less) tested positive for lead.
+Answer: When I first got my hands on a high-precision XRF instrument and started testing things for Lead, one of the very first things I tested was my favorite set of Chantal mugs.
+I actually had a whole set of these mugs – in different colors – and I had purchased them to go with my favorite Chantal tea-kettle.
+I was really surprised and upset that these mugs that I had purchased new at a reputable store in 2003 (made by what I assumed was a “reputable company”, no less) tested positive for Lead!

-Those “favorite mugs” tested positive at 679 parts per million (ppm) lead.
+Those “favorite mugs” (pictured above) tested positive at 679 parts per million (ppm) Lead.
+Read more about XRF testing here!

 Some of the links on this page may be affiliate links where a purchase made